Section of Public Health

 Fax: +44(0)114 222 0749

-With a background in geography, environment, international development and politics, I work at the interface between these disciplines and public health.
+With an academic background in geography, environment and development, and politics I work at the interface between these disciplines and public health.

 I am interested in supervising research students in the following areas:

 - community action, health and sustainable development